atallah-lab/neoplastic-evolution/README.md

 Prior studies have demonstrated that most L1 insertions occur in sequences related to the L1 EN consensus sequence (degenerate 5′-TTTT/A- 3′ sites).
 The *Snap-Velcro* model describes four possible types of insertion site guided by two parameters.
 The *snap* parameter represents the last four nucleotides of the primer and is considered a perfect terminal match and 'closed' if it ends with four T’s.
 The snap is considered 'open' if it contains a mismatch in the last four T’s.
 The *velcro* region of the primer (6 upstream basepairs) can be classified as being either *tightly-fastened* or *loosely-fastened* based on its position-weighted T-density score.
 (Monot et al., 2013)

 #### What's a position weighted T-density score?
-The position-weighted T-density score is the sum of thymine (T) nucleotides where each 'T' is weighted in terms of the inverse proportionality of its distance from the 3’ end of the primer.
+A T-density is calculated by dividing the number of Ts in the oligonucleotide by the length of the oligonucleotide.
+The position-weighted T-density gives more weight to Ts which are closer to the 3' end of the primer.
+The weight is inversely proportional to the distance from the 3' end.

+LOU519:
+GAGCCAGGAGGAATACTTTT
+1 + (1/2) + (1/3) + (1/4) + (1/7) = 2.23

+LOU541:
+TTTTTTTTTTTTTTTTTTTT
+1 + (1/2) + (1/3) + ... + (1/19) + (1/20) = 3.60

+The position-weighted T-density is calculated by dividing the position-weighted T-count of a primer to the maximum position-weighted T-count.
+Thus the position-weighted T-density of LOU519 is equal to 0.62 (2.23/3.60) and the position-weighted T-density of LOU541 is equal to 1 (3.60/3.60).

 The *maximum* velcro score corresponds to six consecutive T’s and is:

+GAGCCAGCCATTTTTTTTTT
 (1/5) + (1/6) + ... + (1/10) = **0.84563492**

 Each score for a velcro region is divided by this maximum score as a normalization.
 If the position-weighted T-density score of the velcro region is ≥0.5 then that region is considered tightly-fastened, otherwise it is loosely-fastened.